How Nina Ricci’s L’Air du Temps Perfume Made Her Famous

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

-L’Air du Temps has been enchanting the masses with its delicate floral scent for over seven decades, yet Nina Ricci is an often overlooked luxury brand.
+For over seven decades, L’Air du Temps has enchanted the masses with its delicate floral scent, yet Nina Ricci is an often overlooked luxury brand.

 Nina Ricci perfume for sale in a luxury shopping mall storeNina Ricci perfume for sale in a luxury shopping mall store (Credit: Radu Bercan / Shutterstock)

-She changed her name to Nina, a childhood nickname, after marrying her husband Luigi Ricci in her late teens.
+Maria changed her name to Nina, a childhood nickname, after marrying her husband, Luigi Ricci, in her late teens.

 Olivia Culpo wearing a white Nina Ricci cape dress with a Salvatore Ferragamo Gancio bag, Casadei heels, Maria Black jewelry for the Nina Ricci showOlivia Culpo wearing a white Nina Ricci cape dress with a Salvatore Ferragamo Gancio bag, Casadei heels, Maria Black jewelry for the Nina Ricci show as part of the Paris Fashion Week Womenswear Fall/Winter 2018/2019 on March 2, 2018, in Paris, France (Credit: Medias / ABACA / INSTARimages)

 The Riccis had a son named Robert when Nina was 23.
-He would go on to be his mother’s biggest fan and greatest business partner.
+He would become his mother’s biggest fan and greatest business partner.

 Nina and Robert always had a close relationship, as the young mother became a widow at 27 and had to raise Robert alone.